 subnets in the network is presented in the figure below.

 Stork provides filtering capabilities; it is possible to choose whether to see IPv4 only, IPv6 only, or both.
 There is also an omnisearch box available where users can type a search string.
-Note that for strings of four characters or more, the filtering takes place automatically, while shorter strings require the user to hit Enter.
+For strings of four characters or more, the filtering takes place automatically, while shorter strings require the user to hit Enter.
 For example, in the above example it is possible to show only the first (192.0.2.0/24) subnet by searching for the 0.2 string.
-One can also search for specific pools, and easily filter the subnet with a specific pool, by searching for part of the pool ranges, e.g. 3.200.
+One can also search for specific pools, and easily filter the subnet with a specific pool, by searching for part of the pool range, e.g. 3.200.

 Stork displays pool utilization for each subnet, with the absolute number of addresses allocated and usage percentage.
 There are two thresholds: 80% (warning; the pool utilization bar turns orange) and 90% (critical; the pool utilization bar turns red).

 3.5.5.
-IPv4 and IPv6 Networks¶
+IPv4 and IPv6 Networks